jaspergeer/DocMachine/README.md

 # DocMachine
-DocMachine is a Visual Studio Code extension for generating file headers and function contracts in your code.
+DocMachine is a Visual Studio Code extension for generating documentation on the fly.